-Through this hands-on, project-based teaching model, students will learn and apply a proven structured approach to evaluating technologies, creating and developing product ideas, and constructing business proposals.
-The curriculum for this certificate program is drawn from the core courses for the Entrepreneurship and Technology Commercialization Concentration in the Jenkins MBA program.
+Through this hands-on, process-based teaching model, students will learn and apply a proven structured approach to evaluating technologies, creating and developing product ideas, and constructing business proposals.
+The curriculum for this certificate program is drawn from the core courses for the Technology Entrepreneurship Commercialization (TEC) Concentration in the Jenkins MBA program.
 It is taught jointly by faculty in the Poole College of Management’s Department of Management, Innovation and Entrepreneurship and the College of Engineering’s Department of Materials Science and Engineering.

 To qualify for the NC State Graduate TEC Certificate, students must successfully complete 12 credit hours, which currently includes the courses listed below.